bioboot/bioinf525_w16/module2.md

 - **Time**: 		Feb 9 (Tuesday), 2:30 - 4:00 PM
 - **Topics**:
 Probability distributions, quantifying central values and variability, quantifying association, graphical displays of data
+- **Material**:
+We will be using R throughout this module to demonstrate data analyses concepts and best practices.
+In preparation for our first lab session we are requesting that you all complete the free online interactive learning tutorial [“TryR” (http://tryr.codeschool.com)](http://tryr.codeschool.com).
+This will take you through a gentle introduction to R syntax and some of the major R data structures (called vectors, matrices and data.frames).

 <br>

 #### Lab (2-1): 	**Descriptive statistics and summarizing data**
 - **Time**: 		2:30 – 4:00 PM, Feb 11 (Thursday) or Feb 12, 10:30 - 12:00 PM, (Friday)
 - **Topics**:
-Probability distributions, quantifying central values and variability, quantifying association, graphical displays of data
+Introduction to R, probability distributions, quantifying central values and variability, quantifying association, graphical displays of data.

 <br>